awslabs/harmonix/website/docs/integration/control-tower-and-aft.md

   <img src="/img/diagrams/aft-pipeline.png" />
 </p>

-The integration with OPA on AWS Platform is based on the principle of customization template - that creates a pre-baked role, that the platform / OPA pipeline can use to provision resources.
+The integration with Harmonix on AWS Platform is based on the principle of customization template - that creates a pre-baked role, that the platform / Harmonix pipeline can use to provision resources.

-### Step 1: Create OPA Management Account
+### Step 1: Create Harmonix Management Account

 This step is option.
-You can choose to deploy OPA in any existing account; however, we as a best practice we discourage doing so.
+You can choose to deploy Harmonix in any existing account; however, we as a best practice we discourage doing so.

-1. Create an AWS account within your Control Tower environment named `OPA Management`.
-This account will host the OPA infrastructure.
+1. Create an AWS account within your Control Tower environment named `Harmonix Management`.
+This account will host the Harmonix infrastructure.
 2. AFT Repositories: AFT supports four repositories for account management and customizations:

   * account_request_repo_name: Manages new account requests.